How are Nike Shoes Made? Cold Cement Construction

 In the cold cement process, the shoe upper can be prepared with the strobel bottom.
 For this classic jogger style, the outsole covers the edge upper so a strobel bottom can be used to make the shoe lighter and more flexible.

-The upper is steamed to soften the materials and the last is inserted and pulled tight.
+First, the upper is steamed to soften the materials and the last is inserted and pulled tight.
 Once the last is tight inside the upper a second lasting machine pulls the heel edge.
 Once the last is secured inside the upper and temporary shoelaces are pulled tight, the upper is cooled to shrink the upper tight to the last.

 The shoe may have a plastic or fabric part installed on top of the tongue to protect the surface from damage and drift during the lasting operations.